Subs Adams, Anscombe Combine To Give Wales Historic Springboks Win - UrduPoint

 A South Africa team showing 14 changes after a last-gasp win in Pretoria last weekend led 12-3 midway through the second half thanks to four penalties from debutant captain Handre Pollard.

-Anscombe, who came on for injured skipper and fly-half Dan Biggar, reduced the gap to six points with a penalty before late Welsh pressure paid off.
+Anscombe, who replaced injured skipper and fly-half Dan Biggar, reduced the gap to six points with a penalty before Welsh pressure paid off to set up a series-deciding third Test in Cape Town next Saturday.

 "After last week, we spoke about the disappointment and hurt and we said you can bottle hurt and disappointment," Adams told Sky sports.